Huitzilo/glomcentric_code/README.md

 # Computational exploration of molecular receptive fields in the olfactory bulb reveals a glomerulus-centric chemical map

-This repository contains *ALL* code that is required to replicate *every figure* in the manuscript [1] and the supplement.
+This repository contains *ALL* code that is required to precisely replicate *every figure* in the manuscript [1] and the supplement.
 It also contains all code that was used to process the raw imaging data.

 [1] J. Soelter, J. Schumacher, H. Spors, and M. Schmuker, “Computational exploration of molecular receptive fields in the olfactory bulb reveals a glomerulus-centric chemical map,” bioRxiv, vol. 73, p.
 489666, Dec.
 2018. https://doi.org/10.1101/489666